lbarros-arista/media-and-entertainment/README.md

 Alternatively you can start the lab the first time without hardcoding the S/Ns and then copy the reandomly generated S/N and system MAC numbers from the **show version** of the machines once they are up and running.

-If you do this you need to first comment the lines out mounting the serial number files in the **topology.clab.yml** first before starting the lab:
+If you do this you need to first comment the lines out mounting the serial number files in the **topology.clab.yml** before starting the lab:

 ```
       binds: